A Structural Criterion for the Applicability of Algebraic Phase Theory: Collapse and Rigidity Phenomena

 \section{Collapse and Rigidity Phenomena}

 A characteristic feature of domains passing the applicability criterion is the collapse of apparent flexibility.
-Once phase duality, symmetry compatibility, and finite termination are present, the admissible structure is determined by phase data up to rigid equivalence.
+Once phase duality, symmetry compatibility, and finite termination are present, the admissible structure becomes strongly constrained by phase data together with the finite defect filtration.

 \begin{theorem} Let $D$ satisfy Theorem~\ref{thm:applicability}, and let $(\mathcal P,\circ)$ be the associated Algebraic Phase Theory structure with finite defect filtration